jonasmcferreira/adventures/docs/grimherald/grimherald.md

 When rules and GM decisions collide, the GM’s call is final.
 They are the heart and soul of the gameplay, the architects of adventure, and the ultimate authority.

-Grimdark is about returning to the roots of roleplaying – fast, fierce, and fun.
+Grim Herald is about returning to the roots of roleplaying – fast, fierce, and fun.
 It's about rekindling the spirit of adventure where anything is possible and the only limit is your imagination.

 ---
 ## Core Mechanic: Test

-In Grimdark, the process for resolving actions is streamlined and intuitive:
+In Grim Herald, the process for resolving actions is streamlined and intuitive:

 Setting the Scene: The GM outlines the current scenario.
 The player then declares their character's intended action.